-Through your will, you retain full use of all of your property throughout your lifetime and, with your attorney’s assistance, can provide for your family along with any charitable gifts you wish to make.
-You also retain the right to change your mind.
+A will is one way to continue to provide for organizations beyond one’s lifetime.
+Through a will, you can retain full use of your property and with your attorney’s assistance, you can provide for your family and make charitable gifts.
+You also always retain the right to change your mind.

-There are a number of ways to provide for a charitable gift in a will.
-The gift can be for a stated amount, for specific property or for a specific percentage of your estate.
-Your attorney will advise you of the different approaches and what might work best for you.
-Recommended wording for making a restricted or an unrestricted bequest to Canterbury can be found below.
+There are several ways to provide a charitable gift in a will: It can be for a stated amount, for specific property or for a specific percentage of your estate.
+Your attorney can advise you of the different approaches and what might work best for you.
+Wording for making a restricted or an unrestricted bequest to Canterbury School might be:

 I give and bequest to Canterbury School, a nonprofit corporation in Fort Wayne, Indiana, the sum of _____dollars ($_______)/_______% of my estate/or the property described below for such purpose as the trustees of Canterbury School shall determine to be in the best interest of Canterbury School.